 All exams are marked against a mark scheme.
 The mark schemes contain the “buzz words” or the key marking points.
-In order for students to do well they need to use these marking points.
+Students can improve their grade by using these marking points.
 Virtually all of these marking points I have committed to memory over a period of years.
 These marking points tend to vary for exam board.
 AQA uses slightly different points say to OCR.

-minocin overdose 80mg You also need to understand that the grade boundaries for each paper vary.
-This depends on how well the candidates do nationally at a particular exam sitting.
-If they do well, the boudaries go up, and if they don’t do well then the boundaries go down.
+Grade boundaries for each paper vary depending on how well the candidates do nationally at a particular exam sitting.
+If they do well, the boundaries go up, and if they don’t do well then the boundaries go down.
+This is designed to stop large fluctuations in grades from year to year, providing a level of consistency.

 Exam technique is not taught in books or if it is, there is very little taught.
 The books simply teach the content of the course.